PRX/docs.prx.org/Best-Practices.md

 ### 3. Commit and push changes
 - Push the updated branch to the remote origin
-- Do not make branches on a user or other fork
+- *Do not make branches on a user or other fork*
   - This allows travis to test the branch and PR
 - Remote push will trigger hound and travis tests
-- Fix all test failures,
+- Fix all test failures

 ### 4. Create a Pull Request (PR)
 - Create a PR for the branch in github
 - Make the title as non-technical as possible (release notes worthy)
 - Add description of anything not yet done, or that needs explaining to a reviewer
+- Assign the PR to yourself
-- Assign the PR to a reviewer when it is complete
+- Assign any Reviewers explicitly and/or announce on Slack that the PR is ready for review
-- If you find yourself explaining specific lines of code to the reviewer in the PR, consider moving these comments into the code itself.
+- If you find yourself explaining specific lines of code to the Reviewer in the PR, consider moving these comments into the code itself.
 Otherwise they're just lost after merge.

 ### 5. Code Review
 - Reviewer reads the changes, comments on issues or questions
 - Author makes changes or answers questions
-- When both are satisfied, Reviewer merges changes, and deletes the branch
+- When both are satisfied, Reviewer merges changes, and deletes the branch.
+We use merge commits, so *do not squash* using the GitHub feature, as a general rule.
+Exceptions can be made for fix-up commits.

 ## Running Locally